BTB805MSTGF vs SR1350BDUF — Compare

 Ibanez BTB-805 Multiscale bass in Trans Gray Flat vs Ibanez SR1350B DUF Dual Mocha Burst Flat Premium Electric Bass

-The BTB-805 is a five-string multiscale bass designed for extended range and progressive styles, while the SR1350B is a four-string instrument optimized for traditional versatility and warmth.
-Choose the BTB-805 if you need low-B extended range and aggressive articulation; choose the SR1350B if you want a classic four-string with premium materials and passive/active flexibility.
+The BTB805MS is a five-string multiscale instrument built for aggressive, high-output playing in progressive and metal styles, while the SR1350B DUF is a premium four-string with a slimline neck optimized for articulate, warm response in funk and jazz.
+Choose the BTB805MS if you need extended range and maximum low-end aggression; choose the SR1350B DUF if you want ergonomic comfort, traditional four-string feel, and tonal warmth.

 No sales tax on orders shipped outside California — total cost beats national retailers that charge sales tax in nearly every state.